thiagocruzrj/thiagocruzrj.github.io/_posts/2024-10-31-Azure-OpenAI-Deployment-with-terraform.markdown

 }
 ```

-## Intelligent Rounting
+## Intelligent Routing
-The Azure OpenAI uses intelligent rounting to make sure optmization arount performance is achieved:
+The Azure OpenAI uses intelligent rounting to make sure optmization around performance is achieved:
-* **Least Busy Instance**: Routest to the isntance that is least busy.
+* **Least Busy Instance**: Routest to the instance that is least busy.
 * **Global Optmization**: It takes into consideration all available pools of capacity for global deployments.
-* **Latency Considerations**: It optimizaes overall response time instead of network latency.
+* **Latency Considerations**: It optimizes overall response time instead of network latency.

 ## Network vs. Inference Latency
-* **Network Latency**: The time it takes from the request to reach the server back to returning the response.
+* **Network Latency**: The time it takes from the request to reach the server to the response.
   * Generally very low, such as 10-20 milliseconds.
 * **Inference Latency**: Time take by the model to return a response
   * Greater than network latency

 ### Implications
 * **Optimization of inference latency**: Performance optimization more important with respect to inference latency.
-* **Global Deployment**: Access to less utilized instnaces reduces the inference latency.
+* **Global Deployment**: Access to less utilized instances reduces the inference latency.

 ## Quota vs Available Capacity
 * **Quota**: Maximum tokens per minute allowed for the resource
 * **Available Capacity**: Resources that are available at any time.

 ### Challenges
-* **Quota doesn't guarantee capacity**: You mightn't be able to fulfill your quota capacity isn't available.
+* **Quota doesn't guarantee capacity**: You mightn't be able to fulfill your quota if capacity isn't available.
 * **Regional Limitations**: Capacity can become an issue with standard deployments.

 ### Solution